nivii26/CS4248-Grammatical-Error-Correction/README.md

 **BART & GECToR: An Unlikely Alliance for Grammatical Error Correction**

-For a detailed analysis and description please view the project report.
+For a detailed analysis of the results please view the project report.

 Final Code Base
 	- Data: Contains all the Test, Train, Development datasets that we used for the models